aaronleopold/mtg_analyzer/README.md

 TODO: add this information into the readme

-### Svelte Frontend
+### Angular Frontend

-The Svelte frontend uses Tailwind CSS for the styling of components/pages.
+The Angular frontend uses Tailwind CSS for the styling of components/pages.

 TODO: add more information into the readme